wojtekmaj/date-utils/README.md

 #### `getCenturyRange()`

-Gets century range from a given date.
+Gets century start and end dates from a given date.
 Returns an array of values equal to the ones returned by `getCenturyStart()` and `getCenturyEnd()`.

 ##### Sample usage